Regent Street Cinema

 It is a great chance for filmmakers to produce films that will feature real life stories, while also helping small patient organisations to produce high-quality film material which can be used as an additional awareness raising tool for future campaigns.
-Entrants who have applied to be partnered will be announced on the 2 November 2019.
+The collaboration teams will be announced in November 2019.

 Did you know?

 Rare Disease Day is a global event that aims to raise awareness of rare diseases.
 It is officially held on the last day of February each year, and recognised in over 90 countries worldwide.

 Individually rare diseases are uncommon but collectively they affect many people.
 In the UK it is estimated that 3.5 million people will be affected by a rare disease at some point in their lives, that is equivalent to 1 in 17.